 1996: Fargo (HMs: Secrets and Lies, Breaking The Waves, Trainspotting, Lone Star, Crash, Emma)

-1997: The Sweet Hereafter (HMs: Boogie Nights, Affliction, The Butcher Boy, Jackie Brown, LA Confidential, Nil By Mouth, Funny Games, Starship Troopers, Fireworks, In the Company of Men, Firelight) A great year.
+1997: The Sweet Hereafter (HMs: Boogie Nights, LA Confidential, Affliction, The Butcher Boy, Jackie Brown, Gattaca, Live Flesh, Nil By Mouth, Funny Games, Starship Troopers, Titanic, Fireworks, In the Company of Men, Firelight, On connaît la chanson, Good Will Hunting, My Best Friend's Wedding) Fabulous year.

 1998: Rushmore (HMs: Shakespeare in Love, Happiness, The Big Lebowski, Run Lola Run)

-1999: All About My Mother (HMs: The War Zone, Election, Being John Malkovich, Toy Story 2, Topsy-Turvy, The Matrix) Another very good year.
+1999: Topsy-Turvy (HMs: All About My Mother, The War Zone, Election, Being John Malkovich, Toy Story 2, The Matrix, Fight Club, Mifune)

 A strong decade for US and English-language film generally I'd say.
-It was hard to find foreign language films that were even HM-worthy.
+It was relatively hard to find foreign language films that were HM-worthy.

-2000: Code Unknown (HMs: Memento, Requiem for a Dream, Songs from the Second Floor, Crouching Tiger Hidden Dragon, Amores Perros, Wonder Boys, You Can Count On Me, Cast Away) A very good year.
+2000: Code Unknown (HMs: Memento, Requiem for a Dream, Songs from the Second Floor, Crouching Tiger Hidden Dragon, Amores Perros, Wonder Boys, You Can Count On Me, Cast Away, American Psycho) A very good year.

 2001: Mulholland Dr. (HMs: The Piano Teacher, Gosford Park, Royal Tenenbaums, Wit)